Articles Events Exhibitions By Bebe Bakhshi

 Collectors moved through the aisles with clarity.
 Some arrived with specific pieces in mind, others allowed discovery to guide them, but what united them was discernment.
 Conversations extended beyond aesthetics into provenance, sourcing, and design philosophy.
 The Palm Beach Show encourages that level of engagement.
 It invites you to slow down and truly look.

-The VIP Opening Night set the tone beautifully.
-Veuve Clicquot champagne flowed generously, Golden Goat’s caviar offerings added a celebratory indulgence, and Belvedere vodka martinis quickly became a favorite.
-Yet beyond the glamour, what made the evening magnificent was the atmosphere.
-Socializing with collectors, reconnecting with industry peers, and walking the aisles while appreciating art and jewels in that first reveal of the show created a distinct energy.
-It felt elevated, yet warm.
-Intentional, yet effortless.
+The VIP Opening Night Preview welcomed thousands of guests and set a magnificent tone for the week.
+Veuve Clicquot champagne flowed generously, Golden Goat caviar added indulgence, and Belvedere vodka martinis were a clear favorite.
+Yet what made the evening memorable was the atmosphere.
+Walking the aisles during that first reveal carried a certain electricity.
+Socializing with collectors, reconnecting with industry friends, appreciating jewels and art under that initial glow — it felt celebratory, yet grounded.

 As the show came to a close and I walked back past the towering blue heron at the entrance, the symbolism felt complete.
 Like the heron, the Palm Beach Show stands poised and assured.
 It does not compete for attention.
 It commands it through presence alone.